At a Glance

 Tailor Your CV: Make sure your CV highlights your relevant experience as a Liaison Officer, especially in major engineering projects.
 Emphasise your public relations skills and any specific achievements that demonstrate your capability to manage relationships with local authorities.

 Craft a Compelling Cover Letter: Write a cover letter that directly addresses the job description.
-Explain why you are the perfect fit for this role, focusing on your 8 years of experience and how it aligns with the needs of the engineering and construction company.
+Explain why you are the perfect fit for the role, focusing on your 8 years of experience and how it aligns with the needs of the engineering and construction company.

 How to prepare for a job interview at Confidential